-The primary tool used in the planning process was Sequoia Park Zoo’s Institutional Collection Plan, a document first written in 2004 and revised every three years, which identifies animal species that are most appropriate for this zoo.
-Much care and research went into this plan, which used the following criteria to identify species: 1) climate and space requirements, 2) compatibility with staffing size and other zoo resources, 3) importance to conservation and the educational stories they tell, and 4) visitor appeal.
+The primary tool used in the planning process was Sequoia Park Zoo’s Institutional Collection Plan, a document first written in 2004 and revised every five years, which identifies animal species that are most appropriate for this zoo.
+Much care and research went into this plan, which used the following criteria to identify species:

 Sequoia Park Zoo seeks to be a leading contributor to the conservation of wildlife worldwide through a robust conservation education program that connects people to wildlife by fostering an understanding of biodiversity and a sense of aesthetic wonder for the living world.